 North Carolina’s Wage and Hour Act closely reflects the principles of Federal law, with a few key standards for what qualifies as an “employee”.

-An employer who fails to pay wages can be held liable to the employee for double the amount owed and attorney’s fees.
+An employer who fails to pay wages may owe an employee for double the amount owed and attorney’s fees.
 For example, if an employer owes $15,000 in wages, a judge can award the employee $30,000.
-Under North Carolina law, an employee represented by an attorney in an unpaid wages lawsuit may be able to recover reasonable attorneys’ fees, court costs, and interest.
+Further, an employee represented by an attorney in an unpaid wages lawsuit could recover attorneys’ fees, court costs, and interest.

 Wages and Bonuses